Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Discussion

-Another interesting avenue for future research would be to explore non-parametric regression approaches for incorporating covariates into the category-specific parameters of both distributions.
-For ZANIM, this would extend the approach of \citet{Zeng2023}, who allow only the success probabilities, and not the zero-inflation parameters, to depend on covariates.
-For ZANIDM, this would provide additional flexibility over the log-linear and logistic regressions employed by \citet{Koslovsky2023} for the $\alpha_{j}$ and $\zeta_{j}$ parameters, respectively.
+A related future research direction would be to explore non-parametric regression approaches for incorporating covariates into both distributions' category-specific parameters.
+Indeed, covariates are available for the microbiome dataset presented in Section \ref{sec:microbiome} and accounting for them within our framework would improve the analyses.
+For the ZANIM model, this would extend the approach of \citet{Zeng2023}, who allow only the success probabilities, and not the $\zeta_{j}$ parameters, to depend on covariates.
+For the ZANIDM model, this would provide additional flexibility over the log-linear and logistic regressions employed by \citet{Koslovsky2023} for the $\alpha_{j}$ and $\zeta_{j}$ parameters, respectively.
 We also stress that, even in regression settings, our Gibbs updates of $\lambda_{ij}$ and $z_{ij}$ under ZANIDM would still be advantageous.

-Overall, we envisage that the novel theoretical insights we provide for ZANIM and ZANIDM will be of interest to researchers and applied practitioners working with either distribution or with zero-inflated multivariate data more broadly.
+Overall, we envisage that the novel theoretical insights we provide for the ZANIM and ZANIDM distributions will be of interest to researchers and applied practitioners working with either distribution or with zero-inflated multivariate data more broadly.